encointer/book/src/protocol-threat-model.md

 Mitigation
 * randomized meetups should reduce the chance that someone could be assigned with his sybil to the same meetup.
 In weakly populated areas, this can happen easily though

-*this scenario violates thread model assumptions*
+*this scenario violates threat model assumptions*

 #### Exclusion